||Does the proportion of juveniles in poverty vary by race and ethnicity?

 Internet citation: OJJDP Statistical Briefing Book

-Data Source: Adapted from the U.S. Bureau of the Census'.
+Data Source: Data for 2002 through 2017 adapted from the U.S. Bureau of the Census.
 Current Population Survey

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home